-- Women's leadership and voice seen to be getting stronger in SMGs and federation discussions, decision making and implementation of program activities.
-Also observed at household level with women playing a more consultative role in decision-making. - Over 1,000 women leaders have emerged in SMGs, federations and FPOs.
-At least 150 women are leading FPOs at district level, far beyond their own villages. - Women membership in SMGs increased from 60%(from 11,374 households) last year to 68% (from 16,772 households) this year.
-55% (433) SMGs are exclusively women.
-The convenors in all SMGs, GSSs, MSSs are women.
-52% of the Board
+- Women's leadership and voice seen federation discussions, decision making and implementation of program activities.
+Also observed at household level with women decision-making. - Over 1,000 women leaders have emerged in SMGs, federations and FPOs.
+At least 150 women are leading FPOs at district level, far beyond their own villages. - ▶ Women membership in SMGs increased from 60%(from 11,374 16,772 households) this year.
+55% The convenors in all SMGs, GSSs, and credit.